Do you want to progress your aim in archery? You do then you need to do archery workout exercises and strength training to achieve this.

 - Start with the setup position and aim at the target without using an arrow.

-- Now draw the bow back into the anchoring position and aim for 30-seconds at the target.
+- Now draw the bow back into the anchoring position and aim the bow for 30-seconds at the target.

 - During the hold position, concentrate on your form and stance.
 If you find you cannot hold it this long lower the weight.
 If you can grasp it for longer than 45-seconds, raise the poundage.